 This medicine can pass into body fluids (urine, feces, vomit).
 Caregivers should wear rubber gloves while cleaning up a patient's body fluids, handling contaminated trash or laundry or changing diapers.
 Wash hands before and after removing gloves.
 Wash soiled clothing and linens separately from other laundry.

 Crizotinib side effects

-chest pain, dry cough or cough with mucus, wheezing, feeling short of breath;
+sudden chest pain or discomfort, wheezing, dry cough or cough with mucus, feeling short of breath;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.